pyRiemann/pyRiemann-qiskit/doc/introduction.rst

     The number of qubits (and therefore the feature dimension) is limited to:

-    - 24 on a local quantum simulator, and up to:
+    - ~36 (depends on system memory size) on a local quantum simulator, and up to:
     - 5000 on a remote quantum simulator;
-    - 5 on free real quantum computers, and up to:
+    - 7 on free real quantum computers, and up to:
-    - 65 on exploratory quantum computers (not available for public use).
+    - 127 on exploratory quantum computers (not available for public use).

 - Time complexity